Gnonymous/Gnonymous/README.md

 # 🏆 Honors & Awards

-- [2024.12] **National Scholarship**: Honored with National Scholarship for the 2023-2024 academic year (Top 1%) & Outstanding Academic Performance (Rank 1)
+- [2024.12] **National Scholarship**: Honored with National Scholarship for the 2023-2024 academic year (Top 1%)
+- [2024.12] **Special Scholarship** Honored with [Central South University](https://csu.edu.cn/) Special Scholarship for the 2023-2024 academic year (Top 1% & Only 1)
-- [2024.9] **Direct Ph.D.
+- [2024.09] **Direct Ph.D.
 Admission** : Having been admitted to [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/)
-- [2024.8] **DeepShield**: 🎉Congratulations to our project "Deepshield, A Robust Defense Against Deepfake Fusing Passive Detection and Active Marking" for winning the **National Second Prize** in the [National College Student Information Security Competition](http://117.78.33.202/announcement/view/364)
+- [2024.08] **DeepShield**: 🎉 Congratulations to our project "Deepshield, A Robust Defense Against Deepfake Fusing Passive Detection and Active Marking" for winning the **National Second Prize** in the [National College Student Information Security Competition](http://117.78.33.202/announcement/view/364).
-- [2024.05] **Research Intern**: At [University of Michigan-SJTU Joint Institute](https://www.ji.sjtu.edu.cn/): Exploring MLLMs in Human-Vehicle Dialogue
+- [2024.05] **Research Intern**: At [University of Michigan-SJTU Joint Institute](https://www.ji.sjtu.edu.cn/): Exploring MLLMs in Human-Vehicle Dialogue.
-- [2024.03] **Paper Accepted**: 🎉Congratulations to our Paper "[Multi-strategy Adversarial Learning for Robust Face Forgery Detection under Attacks](https://ieeexplore.ieee.org/abstract/document/10688131)" has accepted to ICME 2024 (CCF-B, Oral Paper)
+- [2024.03] **Paper Accepted**: 🎉 Congratulations to our Paper "[Multi-strategy Adversarial Learning for Robust Face Forgery Detection under Attacks](https://ieeexplore.ieee.org/abstract/document/10688131)" has accepted to ICME 2024 (CCF-B, Oral Paper).
-- [2024.03] **Provincial Innovation Project**: 🎉Congratulations to our project for being awarded the Provincial College Student Innovation and Entrepreneurship Project in Hunan Province, which was awarded "Outstanding Project" and "Outstanding Paper" among 4 other accolades.
-I'm the leader of this project.
+- [2024.03] **Provincial Innovation Project**: 🎉 Congratulations to our project for receiving funding from [College Student Innovation Project in Hunan Province](http://114.220.75.43:1021/hncxcy), which was awarded "Outstanding Project & Paper" among 4 other accolades.
+I'm the **leader** of this project.
-- [2022.12] **National Scholarship**: Honored with National Scholarship for the 2021-2022 academic year (Top 1%) & Outstanding Academic Performance (Rank 1)
+- [2022.12] **National Scholarship**: Honored with National Scholarship for the 2021-2022 academic year (Top 1% & Only 1)

 ----